Previous dayJanuary 28, 2026Next day

 5.0 km---✓ ReviewedUSGS →

-January 28, 2026 brought a magnitude 2.0 earthquake 100 km N of Yakutat, Alaska, logged at 19:51 UTC.
-It arrived roughly 1 hours after a larger magnitude 2.3 mainshock in the same 20 km area, placing it within the typical aftershock window.
+On January 28, 2026, worldwide seismic activity registered a magnitude 2.0 earthquake 100 km N of Yakutat, Alaska at 19:51 UTC.
+This event falls inside the aftershock decay of a nearby magnitude 2.3 earthquake that occurred about 1 hours earlier.
 This was a shallow crustal earthquake, focused at 5.0 km depth.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-The epicenter is at 60.440°, -139.539°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 60.440°N, -139.539°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-01-28